CatoshiCatamotoDev/pawthBot/README.md

 ## TODO
 This bot is brand new and there are many TODOs.
-Here's a non-exhaustive list
+Here's a non-exhaustive list Besides statistics some other features could be made..
 ## Functionality
-### Threshold values
-(Top 10 - )
-See here:
-Pawthereum whale dominance 🐳
-Total circulating supply:
-123,000,000 $PAWTH

-Top 10: 123.456 M (1%)
-Top 100: 123.456 M (9%)
-Top 1000: 123.456 M (90%)

 ### Daily quote
 Post a cheerful daily (cat) quote.
 Need to make a database for that.

-### Mention big buys
-Keep track of on-chain buys and report big buys.

-### Twitter changes of the @Pawthereum account
-Keep track of updates of the official Pawthereum twitter account and report any changes.

 ### Pawthereum History
 Mention historical events from a specific day. e.g. On this day 1y ago Pawthereum got launched.

-### Bot Icon
-Get the bot icon (automated account) on twitter

 ...

 ## Epilogue
 We init for the animals.
-Go and give your furry fren a hug and spread love.
+Go and give your furry fren a hug and spread love <3.

 Catoshi